 I would like to tell you the path after recognizing the problem is an easy one to follow.
 It isn’t.
 Many promise they have software and dashboards that can this work for you.
 They don’t.
 Some are hoping artificial intelligence will be here tomorrow, ready to do it for them.
 It won’t either.

 Like all things, hard work, education and commitment are the next steps.
-Marketers are either going to have to commit themselves to learning how to activate this data or find employees or partners to help them.
+Marketers are either going to have to commit themselves to learning how to activate this data and dive deep into marketing analytics or find employees or partners to help them.
 I say “help” because marketers will still need to know enough about what is involved to ask for exactly what they need and then be able to effectively assimilate, process and clearly and effectively dispense what comes back to others.

 Welcome to the next era of marketing.
 Making sense of everything we’ve spent the last thirty years building.